chethasp/BitStop/README.md

 # BitStop
-This is the working repository for Team BitStop's project for HackGT 11 hackathon
+This is the working repository for Team BitStop's project for Hack OHIO 12 hackathon